2019 Scholarship award recipients will be notified by May 31.

 We're excited you're interested in our "Powering Futures" scholarship.
-Applications for 2019 will be accepted Jan.
-7 - Feb.
-24. Read scholarship details below.
+While applications for 2019 are now closed, please consider applying next year.
+Read scholarship details below.

 - Be a current high school senior or graduate; have earned a GED certificate; or currently be a postsecondary undergraduate student.

 - Have a minimum GPA of 3.0, based on a 4.0 scale.

 - Plan to enroll in an accredited 2 or 4 year college/university in the U.S. in the fall of 2019.

 - Be a SMUD customer living in SMUD's service area, or have a SMUD customer as a legal guardian.

 Awards will be based on merit and financial need with a preference for students with a major relevant to SMUD.
 Not open to SMUD employees or their relatives.

 Who is eligible to apply?